Questions and answers: Leeds Building Society transfer of equity

 Please confirm whether you are receiving any payment as part of the Transfer or Equity and from whom and provide details of the amount?

-General Advice to read in in addition to the above Leeds Building Society transfer of equity Advice :
+Important warnings to consider in further to the above Leeds Building Society transfer of equity Questions and Answers :

 Tax and Legal